msantos/sut/README.md

         {clientv6, Client6} is the IPv6 address of the local end.
 This address will usually be assigned by the tunnel broker.

-        {filter_in, Fun} allows filtering and arbititrary transformation of IPv6 packets received from the network.
+        {filter_in, Fun} allows filtering and arbitrary transformation of IPv6 packets received from the network.
 All packets undergo the mandatory checks specified by RFC 4213 before being passed to user checks.